-Soy is the primary source of protein for egg-laying chickens.
+Soy is the primary source of protein for almost all egg-laying chickens.
 According to research at Ohio State University by Vargas Galdos (scroll to seventh paragraph), the soy in chicken feed transfers into the hens egg yolks:

-Vargas Galdos succeeded in his goal of proving the transfer and accumulation of isoflavones from chicken feed into hen eggs and tissues.
-Chickens fed the special chow with the extra 500 mg isoflavones per 100 grams laid eggs with yolks containing 1000 μg isoflavones per 100 grams.
+“Vargas Galdos succeeded in his goal of proving the transfer and accumulation of isoflavones from chicken feed into hen eggs and tissues.
+Chickens fed the special chow with the extra 500 mg isoflavones per 100 grams laid eggs with yolks containing 1000 μg isoflavones per 100 grams.”

 “This represents a clear and present danger for individuals with soy allergies, and for anyone who wants to avoid over-estrogenization (such as growing boys and women prone to breast cancer).”

 Bethesda Farm dedicates some of our organic, grass-fed hens to producing soy-free eggs.
 Our soy-free hens do not receive any soy in their diets.
 Instead, they receive proteins from other quality sources.
-All feed protein from animal sources are wild-caught marine species while the non-soy plant-based protein comes from organic grasses.
+All feed protein from animal sources are wild-caught marine species, while the non-soy plant-based protein comes from organic grasses.
 Of course, since Bethesda Farm hens live outdoors on grass, they receive protein from the pasture: the grass itself as well as bugs and grubs they find throughout their days in the sunshine.